Best self-charging hybrid cars of 2023

 Best self-charging hybrids 2023 - Hyundai Tucson

-Pros: plenty of power, plenty of mpg
+Pros: Plenty of power, plenty of mpg, plenty of lights

-Cons: plenty of yawns behind the wheel
+Cons: Plenty of yawns behind the wheel

 You can get a Hyundai Tucson with any flavour of hybrid system you prefer, as the firm offers not only this self-charging model but also mild hybrid and plug-in hybrid technology as well.

 All come with those eye-catching looks, some clever tech and a handy five-year unlimited mileage warranty, but the self-charger occupies some excellent middle ground thanks to its punchy 227bhp.
-Price: from £34,620
+Price: from £35,940.

-Read our Hyundai Tucson review
+To find out more read our full Hyundai Tucson review

 View Hyundai Tuscon lease deals VIEW OFFER